 From January 16, 2024 Reporting Working Group Meeting

 CLEAN VERSION

+With Stakeholder Comments and Proposed Edits for 1/23 Meeting

 Final “Income Qualified Health and Safety Reporting Principles Policy” from Policy Manual Version 3.0:

 Health and safety issues can sometimes be impediments to weatherizing homes.
 When that is the case, income qualified households not only lose the potential for realizing energy bill reductions, but also are left with underlying structural and/or other problems in their home that they typically do not have the financial or technical resources to remedy.
 This policy is intended to provide transparency on how Program Administrators are addressing health and safety issues encountered through their income qualified weatherization Programs, to enable understanding of similarities and differences in opportunities and challenges experienced by each Program Administrator, as well as to make available data that can shed light on both successes and future opportunities for improvement in addressing such issues.
 Specifically, it requires that each Program Administrator report on the effectiveness of its efforts to address health and safety improvements necessary to enable Energy Efficiency retrofits – particularly building envelop upgrades, HVAC equipment upgrades and other major Measures – in income qualified single family and multi-family buildings.
 The reporting will be on a statewide set of metrics designed to provide insight into the following issues for both single family and multi-family buildings: